AztecProtocol/docs-2/docs/pages/aztec-nr/framework-description/state-variables.md

 ### Storage Slots

 each state variable gets assigned a different_storage slot_, a numerical value.
-Their meaning depends on the kind of state variable: for public state variables they are related to slots in the public data tree, and for private state variables they are metadata that gets included in the note hash.
+They they are used depends on the kind of state variable: for public state variables they are related to slots in the public data tree, and for private state variables they are metadata that gets included in the note hash.
 The purpose of slots is the same for both domains however: they keep the values of different state values _separate_ so that they do not interfere with one another.

 storage slots are a low level detail that users don't typically need to concern themselves with. they are automatically allocated to each state variable by aztecnr and don't require any kind of manual intervention. indeed, utilizing storage slots directly can be dangerous as it may accidentally result in data collisions across state variables, or invariants being broken.